danielgeiszler/EzRAG/README.md

 3. Create a ```.env``` file containing your DeepSeek API key: ```DEEPSEEK_API_KEY=your_key_here```
 4. Run the script: ```python EzRag.py```
 5. Open the given url in your browser
-6. If the model produces incorrect information about Chinese dialects, it worked!
+6. If the model produces incorrect information about where the Changzhou dialect is spoken, that means it is reading local data and it worked!

 ## Adding your own data
-Currenly, only .txt and .pdf files are supported.
+Currenly, only .txt, .docx, and .pdf files are supported.
 Adding your files to the ```data``` directory is sufficient for them to be included in the system.

 ## Coming soon
-* Support for more document types
 * Support for more models
 * Python 3.13 support